 Extra work surface is provided by a slide out flap above the fridge, which is retained in its stowed position by an internal catch.
-On some models there is also a pull up flap on the lounge side of the fridge cabinet.
-To close this it is necessary to release both catches simultaneously.

-It is not recommended to travel with these worktops extended, nor of course, with anything on them.
+It is not recommended to travel with this surface extended, nor of course, with anything on them.